rambasnet/NodeJS/README.md

 ### Important

-Inorder to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
-You can run provided cells to see the output, follow along and learn from it but it's important that you either start a new jupyter notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.
+Inorder to learn coding, it's very important to actually type code from scratch and NOT copy paste!
+You can run provided code to see the output, follow along and learn from it.
+However, it's very important that you either start a new jupyter notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.

 ### On a local system